Transport in Cambridge

 Cambridge is a university town and the administrative centre of the county of Cambridgeshire, England.
 It lies in East Anglia about 50 mi north of London.
-Its main transport links are the M11 road to London, the A14 east–west road and the West Anglia Main Line railway line to London.
+Its main transport links are the M11 road to London, the A14 east–west road and the West Anglia Main Line railway to London.

 Buses

 Cambridge has several bus services including routes linking five Park and Ride sites all of which operate seven days a week and are aimed at encouraging motorists to park near the city's edge.
 Since 7 August 2011, the Cambridgeshire Guided Busway has bus services running into the centre of Cambridge.

 Most buses run to and from the bus station located on Drummer Street in the heart of the city, although there are significant interchanges at the railway station and at Addenbrooke's Hospital.
 The principal operator is Stagecoach.

-On 30 October, Stagecoach cancelled 18 Cambridgeshire bus routes due to "significant falls in passenger numbers".
+On 30 October 2022, Stagecoach cancelled 18 Cambridgeshire bus routes due to "significant falls in passenger numbers".
 Stagecoach has received a lot of backlash for this decision, including from the mayor of Cambridgeshire and Peterborough, Dr Nik Johnson.

 The Busway

 Cambridgeshire Guided Busway is the world's longest guided busway and passes through Cambridge.
-The designated route runs on normal road from Huntingdon to St Ives, then via a bus-only guided section along a former railway line south-westwards into Cambridge, where it rejoins the road at either Milton Road or Histon Road and then continues to Cambridge railway station on normal roads.
+The designated route runs on normal road from Huntingdon to St Ives, then via a bus-only guided section along the former Cambridge-St Ives railway south-east into Cambridge, where it rejoins the road at either Milton Road or Histon Road and then continues to Cambridge railway station on normal roads.
 From there it is again guided to Addenbrooke's Hospital and Trumpington Park and Ride.
 An additional short spur, to Cambridge North railway station, opened in 2017.

 The scheme, budgeted at £116.2 million, had been scheduled to open in early 2009 but did not open until August 2011.
 The scheme had been heavily criticised by campaigners who believed that the route would be better served by restoring the previous railway route.